-The Code Book for Student Conduct
+The Code Book for Student Conduct & Discipline Matrix

-This site is designed to provide parents and students with information about the Code Book of Student Conduct.
 The Code of Student Conduct, Policy 5.8, provides specific information regarding the rules that all students are expected to adhere to, as well as consequences for violations.
 Important among these rules are consistent and timely attendance, respect for people and property, appropriate dress, technology usage, student publications, student activities, student records and the right to appeal, including grievance procedures.
 The School Board of Broward County, Florida, approves and affirms its support of the Code of Student Conduct, Policy 5.8.

 Click on the titles below to access the Code Book, Signature Forms and Discipline Matrix.